CamCove-Crichton/cash_symphony/README.md

 ### Style and colours
 #### Color Palette <br>
 The project's refreshed blue palette, synonymous with stability and trust, resonates seamlessly with the core theme of taking control of your finances.
-Embrace the calming shades for a visual journey that instills financial stability, reliability, and mastery. <br>
+Embrace the calming shades for a visual journey that instills financial stability, reliability, and mastery.
+This palette was created using HTML and CSS<br>
 ![Color Palette Image](./static/images/readme/color%20palette.png) <br>
 #### Typography
 The project boasts a professional aesthetic, thanks to the well-coordinated pairing of [EB Garamond](https://fonts.google.com/specimen/EB+Garamond) and [Roboto](https://fonts.google.com/specimen/Roboto) which seamlessly complement each other.